BurnOutTrader/tick-trade/readme.md

 Planned broker support:
 - ProjectX Prop firms
 - Rithmic Brokers or prop firms
+- Designed to allow future integrations of any market type.

 Future Proof
 - dynamic `MarketDataProvider` traits that can be implemented by any vendor.